house-of-abbey/GarminHomeAssistant/README.md

     }
 ```

-This allows the `confirm` and `pin` fields to be accommodated in the `tap_action` along side the `service` tag, and follows the Home Assistant YAML format more closely.
+This allows the `confirm` and `pin` fields to be accommodated in the `tap_action` along side the `service` tag, and follows the HomeAssistant YAML format more closely.

 ### More Examples